alogithub1/alo-spring-boot-youtube-kafka/README.md

 f) Docker

-Note - The numbers like 1,2,3,4 listed in the overview diagram is to run it in a sequential order so that all pieces will work together, otherwise it does not add any value.
+Note: The numbers like 1,2,3,4 listed in the overview diagram is to run it in a sequential order so that all pieces will work together, otherwise it does not add any value.

 "Youtube service" and "Kafka service" use "Eureka server" for service registry.